Dundalk Institute of Technology: Lifelong Learning Centre

-With the recent economic climate, the Lifelong Learning Centre has had a huge increase in applications for night classes.
+The Lifelong Learning Centre coordinates a range of courses for approximately 1,000 part-time students.
+The students take courses in all four academic schools.
+The majority of the courses are accredited by external bodies.
+About two thirds of the students come from outside County Louth.

 Regional Development Centre

 Established in 1989 by DkIT, the Regional Development Centre acts as the institute's Innovation Support and Technology Transfer organisation.
 The centre acts as a commercially oriented interface between DkIT and the industrial, commercial and business life of the region, and makes available the expertise, facilities and resources of the institute for the wider benefit of the regional economy.

 Through the Research and Developmental endeavours of its Academic Staff, DkIT has developed an applied R&D reputation in Software Development, Electronics and Engineering Design, Applied Humanities, Cultural Studies and Enterprise Development & Innovation with a new and emerging area in the field of Renewable Energy and Digital Media.

 The DkIT Regional Development Centre has been awarded the ISO 9001-2000 Quality Standard.

 Library

 The library at DkIT Institute of Technology (DkIT) is located in the Whitaker building.
 The facility provides learning and research support to 5,000 + students and staff with 400 study spaces, over 50,000 books and journals and access to a range of online databases.

 There are 100 PCs for project and research work as well as wireless internet access on two floors.
 The library's collection is mainly academic to support DkIT's undergraduate and postgraduate programmes.
 There is also a fiction collection as well as films on DVD and music CDs.

 The library building was named after T. K. Whitaker, in recognition of his contribution to the Irish economy.
 Books donated by him are available for consultation in the TK Whitaker collection.
 The library was renamed the de Chastelain library in 2019.
 This was in honour of the retired General John de Chastelain for his involvement in the Northern Ireland Peace Process.